 - Simply, peer pressure

 Though there isn’t a single cause of substance abuse in adolescence, it’s important to understand that it develops gradually.
 There are various pathways to the full development of an adolescent’s substance abuse matter.
-Adolescents are “biologically wired” to seek out new experiences and take on risks, as well as work on carving out their identities.
+Adolescents are “biologically wired” to seek new experiences, take risks, and work on discovering their identities.

-When an adolescent decides to engage in substance abuse, it might fulfill all of the normal development drives.
+When an adolescent engages in substance abuse, it might fulfill all of the normal development drives.
 However, this process occurs in an unhealthy way that can, in turn, have long-lasting consequences.
 Some of the factors that contribute to substance abuse in adolescence are:

 - Favorable parental attitudes toward substance abuse and parental drug use